Pressurized Lunar Mobility Platform

 Suspension

-Semi-active double-wishbone at all six stations.
-Titanium control arms, Ni-Ti superelastic coil springs (fatigue-immune across −170°C to +120°C), and electromechanical ball-screw dampers providing passive damping (back-EMF), semi-active rate control, and active ride-height adjustment (±100 mm).
-No fluids anywhere.
-Spring rate tuned to ~1.1 Hz ride frequency (lunar gravity corrected) for automobile-like crew comfort.
-Electronic anti-roll via differential damper control.
-Active cabin leveling on cross-slopes up to ±10°.
+The reference suspension is a semi-active double-wishbone at all six stations: titanium control arms, Ni-Ti superelastic coil springs (fatigue-immune across −170°C to +120°C), and electromechanical ball-screw dampers providing passive damping (back-EMF), semi-active rate control, and active ride-height adjustment (±100 mm) — with no working fluids anywhere.
+This fixes the ride-quality envelope the crew module assumes: ~1.1 Hz ride frequency (lunar-gravity corrected) for automobile-like crew comfort, electronic anti-roll via differential damper control, and active cabin leveling on cross-slopes up to ±10°.
+A candidate platform is free to meet this differently, but must keep the crew module within that comfort and leveling envelope.

 Traction Control

-Six independent motors enable per-wheel torque vectoring, slip detection and limiting (5–25% threshold by mode), electronic stability control, and regenerative ABS.
-Terrain modes: Highway (5% slip, equal torque), Off-Road (15% slip, adaptive), Rock Crawl (25% slip, per-wheel override), Emergency (all limits relaxed).
-The real constraint is traction: at 5,400 kg on the Moon, max traction is ~4,374 N — a 10° climb demands 4,017 N (92% of limit).
-Slopes above 12–15° on loose regolith are traction-limited, not motor-limited.
+The reference drive system uses six independent motors for per-wheel torque vectoring, slip detection and limiting (5–25% threshold by mode), electronic stability control, and regenerative ABS — across Highway (5% slip, equal torque), Off-Road (15% slip, adaptive), Rock Crawl (25% slip, per-wheel override), and Emergency (limits relaxed) modes.
+The governing constraint the crew module imposes is traction, not motor power: at 5,400 kg laden on the Moon, available traction is ~4,374 N, and a 10° climb demands 4,017 N (92% of limit).
+A candidate platform must deliver stable, slip-managed torque control within this margin; slopes above 12–15° on loose regolith are traction-limited regardless of installed motor power.

-Dust Protection at Hub: Multi-stage seal — labyrinth (outer, centrifugal ejection) → magnetic particle trap (rare-earth, captures ferromagnetic fraction) → PTFE lip seal on Ti wear sleeve (replaceable at turnaround) → optional N₂ purge (~0.1–0.2 g/hr per wheel, 0.5–1.1 kg total / 60 days)
+Dust Protection at Hub: The platform hub-seal interface is expected to provide a multi-stage seal — labyrinth (outer, centrifugal ejection) → magnetic particle trap (rare-earth, captures ferromagnetic fraction) → PTFE lip seal on Ti wear sleeve (replaceable at turnaround) → optional N₂ purge (~0.1–0.2 g/hr per wheel, 0.5–1.1 kg total / 60 days)

 Four-Tier Battery Safety